-In addition to public activities, HTII is also involved in other commercial businesses such as leasing of sea area use rights, property projects, and parking lots, as well as commodity trading business.
-Although the commercial assets accounted for a relatively large proportion of total assets as of end-2022, we estimate the Company's risk exposure to commercial business is moderate as the majority of the assets are the sea area use rights transferred from the local government with low operational risk.
+In addition to public activities, HTII is involved in other commercial businesses such as leasing of sea area use rights, property projects, and parking lots, as well as commodity trading business.
+Although the commercial assets accounted for a relatively large proportion of total assets as of end-2023, we estimate the Company's risk exposure to commercial business is moderate as the majority of these assets are the sea area use rights transferred from the local government with low operational risk.

 HTII conducts asset operation business through leasing of sea area use rights, properties, and parking lots, which contributes the largest part of its total revenue.
-Most of the Company's commercial businesses are policy-driven in line with the development policy of Huancui District, mainly to support the daily operation of local government and enterprises.
-The Company owns 23 sea area use rights with a leasable area of 15,636.3 hectares, part of which are leased to a local state-owned enterprise engaging in aquaculture business, generally for 5 years.
+Most of the Company's commercial businesses are policydriven in line with the development policy of Huancui District, mainly to support the daily operation of local government and enterprises.
+The Company owns 23 sea area use rights with a leasable area of 15,636.3 hectares, all of which are leased to local state-owned enterprises engaging in aquaculture business, generally for 5 years.
 The Company plays a role as custodian to promote the development of the local aquaculture industry.
-Moreover, the Company's parking lots and the majority of the commercial properties such as office buildings, industrial parks, and service centers are leased to the government agencies and state-owned enterprises in Huancui District, generating annual revenue of around RMB90 million in 2022.
+Moreover, the Company's parking lots and the majority of the commercial properties such as office buildings, industrial parks, and service centers are leased to the government agencies and state-owned enterprises in Huancui District, generating a total revenue of around RMB120.0 million in 2023.

 However, HTII engages in the development of commercial properties such as commercial complexes and residential projects that are purely market-oriented.
-Also, the Company's shantytown renovation projects contain part of houses that are sold at the market price after the resettlement ones are sold to resettled households.
-Moreover, the Company is entrusted by the local government to purchase the property projects from Hengda Real Estate Group Co., Ltd. including hotel office buildings, cinemas, residences, shops, parking spaces, and to engage in the development and sales of the project.
-These commercial projects are subject to changes in the property market, and the subsequent project development and income may experience higher volatility, particularly during the downturn in China's property market.
+The Company's shantytown renovation projects contain part of houses that are sold at the market prices after the resettlement ones are sold to resettled households.
+Moreover, the Company is entrusted by the local government to purchase the property projects from Hengda Real Estate Group Co., Ltd., including hotel office buildings, cinemas, residences, shops, parking spaces, and to engage in the development and sales of the project.
+Despite relatively good selling rate, these commercial projects are subject to changes in the property market, and the subsequent project development and income may experience higher volatility, particularly during the downturn in China's property market.
 In addition, the Company is planning to acquire the remaining equity of some joint venture projects from distressed property developers.
 The increasing investments in property-related commercial activities will inevitably expose the Company to higher business and financial risks.
-As of 31 December 2022, there were 2 projects under planning, with a total investment amount of RMB673 million.
+As of 31 December 2023, there were 2 projects under construction, with a total investment amount of RMB673.0 million.

-Additionally, HTII's trading business generates supplementary income to the Company, including the main products of coke, coking coal, steel, and cement.
-The commodity prices were relatively volatile and the revenue from trading business has been decreasing over the past three years.
-However, the Company has maintained a sound gross profit margin of 40.9% in 2022 though trade hedging.
+Additionally, HTII's trading business generates supplementary income to the Company, including the main products of ethylene glycol, coking coal, steel, and cement.
+The commodity prices and the revenue from trading business were relatively volatile over the past three years.
+At the same time, influenced by different revenue recognition methods for different types of products, the Company's gross profit margin in trading business fluctuated significantly.
+In 2023, the Company achieved trade revenue of RMB346.0 million with a relatively low gross profit margin of 2.0%.
 The Company's trading business generates a large proportion of account receivables, and part of the uncollected amounts come from private-owned enterprises, exerting certain recovery risks.
-In addition, the concentration risk from upstream and downstream customers is relatively high, with the top five suppliers and customers accounting for more than 80% of total procurement and more than 50% of total sales by the end of 2022.
+In addition, the concentration risk from upstream and downstream customers is high, with the top five suppliers and customers accounting for almost 100% of total procurement and more than 90% of total sales by the end of September 2024.